-It is good to see recent purchasing.
-We also take confidence from the longer term picture of insider transactions.
-But on the other hand, the company made a loss last year, which makes us a little cautious.
+It is good to see the recent insider purchase.
+And the longer term insider transactions also give us confidence.
+But on the other hand, the company made a loss during the last year, which makes us a little cautious.
 While the overall levels of insider ownership are below what we'd like to see, the history of transactions imply that Eiger BioPharmaceuticals insiders are reasonably well aligned, and optimistic for the future.
-So while it's helpful to know what insiders are doing in terms of buying or selling, it's also helpful to know the risks that a particular company is facing.
-To help with this, we've discovered 3 warning signs (1 is a bit concerning!) that you ought to be aware of before buying any shares in Eiger BioPharmaceuticals.
+So these insider transactions can help us build a thesis about the stock, but it's also worthwhile knowing the risks facing this company.
+Case in point: We've spotted 2 warning signs for Eiger BioPharmaceuticals you should be aware of.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.